-Section 732: Conditional Use - Other Specific Standards
+Section 732: Other Specific Standards

-Except as otherwise noted below, Other Specific Conditional Uses must conform to all requirements of this Section as well as the Standards for Conditional Uses of this Articles 710 thru 741.
+Except as otherwise noted below, Other Specific Conditional Uses must conform to all requirements of this Section as well as the Standards for Conditional Uses of Sections 710 thru 731 of this Article VII.
 In the case of any conflict between the Specific Standards of this Section and other standards of this ordinance, the more Specific Standard shall take precedence over any similar or conflicting standard of this ordinance.

-- A. Affordable Housing: In all districts where allowed, a structure or structures may, as a Conditional Use, be converted or built for multi-family or residential use for the purpose of providing affordable housing.
+- A. Affordable Housing: In all districts where allowed, a Structure or Structures may, as a Conditional Use, be converted or built for multi-family or residential Use for the purpose of providing affordable housing.
 Such affordable housing shall: - 1.
 Demonstrate sufficient wastewater capacity. - 2.
 Be maintained as affordable units under the State Definition of Affordable Housing. - 3.
-Provide deeds of conveyance of any unit or units containing language/covenants/ restrictions which preserve the affordability requirements of the property for a period of no less than twenty (20) years from the date of the Development Review Board approval of such conversion. - B. Automotive Service Station and Repair Garage: Automotive Service Station and Repair Garage must obtain Conditional Use approval in all districts where allowed and may be allowed if the following can be met: - 1.
+Provide deeds of conveyance of any unit or units containing language/covenants/ restrictions which preserve the affordability requirements of the property for a period of no less than twenty (20) years from the date of the Development Review Board written decision and approval of such conversion. - B. Automotive Service Station and Repair Garage: Automotive Service Station and Repair Garage must obtain Conditional Use written decision and approval from the Development Review Board in all districts where allowed and may be allowed if the following can be met: - 1.
 Lot size shall be at least one-half acre (1/2 acre). - 2.
 Lot frontage shall be at least one hundred fifty (150) feet. - 3.
 One (1) two-way access or one (1) point of ingress and one (1) point of egress shall be allowed.
 An additional driveway may be allowed if the property has frontage on two Town roads.
 Where appropriate the Development Review Board may require a landscape strip.

-- Where there is one point of ingress and one point of egress a landscape strip should be considered along the length of the remaining frontage, beginning at a point adjacent to the driveway and continuing to the side property line, at a minimum of four (4) feet wide. - 4.
-All portions of canopies shall be located at least twenty (20) feet from the side and rear lot lines and all canopy lighting shall be recessed to reduce glare. - 5.
+Where there is one point of ingress and one point of egress a landscape strip should be considered along the length of the remaining frontage, beginning at a point adjacent to the driveway and continuing to the side property line, at a minimum of four (4) feet wide. - 4.
+All portions of canopies shall be located at least twenty (20) feet from the side and rear Lot lines and all canopy lighting shall be recessed to reduce glare. - 5.
 All canopies shall be of a solid color.
 Bright colors and designs on canopies are not allowed.